 - Close the Confluence Source Editor and Save the page

-There are a few limitations of using the described manual approach.
+When not using the Scroll Macro Migration Tool (available in Scroll PDF/Word Exporter v5.1) there are a few limitations of using the described manual approach.
 These include:

 - The Scroll Pagetitle will need to be added manually to the specific pages in Confluence Cloud following the steps here.